We are supporting our employees and communities as the COVID-19 situation evolves.

 This is a global issue and we believe everyone has a role to play.
 We intend to do our part.

 Our operational teams are continuing to run their businesses as they provide support to local communities – from manufacturing hand sanitiser, to giving protective equipment to hospitals and funding local response initiatives.
-Most of our assets continue to operate.
-However, we have moved to slow down some of our operations in line with action being taken by various governments.

 Working with our customers and business continuity

 We are continuing to work with our customers to fulfil orders and meet their requirements while complying with government directives, with our commercial teams in our key locations focussing on business continuity and customer support.
-We are also looking at prioritising supply to customers making equipment to fight COVID-19, including aluminium oxygen tanks or copper used for its antibacterial properties in hospitals.

 We have a global, site and regional business resilience teams to keep our operations running safely, enabling commercial supply chain continuity, and to plan for future eventualities under various scenarios.
 Critical infrastructure at each of our operations has been assessed and there a continuity plan in place.